Mining Intelligence and Sales Leads

 Summary:

 The principal units of the Leptite Formation are steeply dipping along the limbs of northeasttrending (ca. 030° NE) isoclinal fold structures, and occur between large granitoid intrusive bodies.
+These rocks were later deformed in the Svecokarelian orogen by granitoids, leading to the steeply dipping syncline-anticline structures seen today.
 The lithologies have undergone varying degrees of metamorphism related to both regional and local thermal alteration activity.
+The metamorphism is low to high grade in low pressure conditions, and the original structures are well-preserved.

 In the Dannemora Mine area, the metavolcanic and metasedimentary rocks are shaped into two parallel synclines separated by an isoclinal anticline which together plunge gently to the northeast.
 The principal mineralisation is confined to the easternmost syncline, with exploration to date only identifying smaller bodies associated with the westernmost structure.